elderapo/protobuf-lite/README.md

 Minimalistic library for easy, fast and optimal serialization/deserialization of data to binary format.
 Under the hood uses [dcodeIO/protobuf.js](https://github.com/dcodeIO/protobuf.js) and some magic 🧙.

 Mainly was created because [dcodeIO/protobuf.js](https://github.com/dcodeIO/protobuf.js) requires a lot of boilerplate and doesn't support native js `Date` object serialization/deserialization.
+It recovers all the prototypes on deserialized properties and arrays so it's possible to perform `decoded instanceof OriginalClass` checks.

 ### How to install